Entrepreneur Burnout Recovery: How to Recover Without Losing Revenue

 Dread tasks count: Number of tasks you actively avoid each week

-This solves the immediate problem—identifying your burnout source and taking first structural action.
+This system solves the immediate problem—identifying your burnout source and taking first structural action.

 But if you want the complete emergency recovery protocol for founder burnout: